Creating a Home Assistant Dashboard for Tablets

 navigation_path: /lovelace-kitchen/timer

-Use the Raw configuration editor to paste these snippets, or keep them in packages for clarity.
-Commit small changes and reload Lovelace to test.
+Use the Raw configuration editor to paste snippets like this, or keep them in packages if that suits your setup better.
+Make small changes and reload Lovelace to test.

 Final Touches and Testing

-Test every interaction with a tablet in place.
-Do the tap targets feel right when standing?
-Does the screen remain readable in bright light?
+Test every interaction with the tablet in place.
+Check whether the tap targets feel right when standing.
+Check whether the screen stays readable in bright light.
 Simulate offline states by stopping Home Assistant briefly and confirm the fallback UI is acceptable.
-Check that automations tied to buttons perform reliably.
-Tune polling and entity refresh rates if latency is a problem.
+Check that automations tied to buttons behave properly.
+Tune polling and entity refresh rates if latency gets in the way.

 Concrete checks I run: